Bacon And Pea Pasta Salad

 - In a small mixing bowl combine all the dressing ingredients until smooth.
 Add more seasonings to taste.

-- In a large bowl add pasta, bacon crumbles (reserving 2 tbsp for the topping) peas, pickles, and cheese.
+- In a large bowl add pasta, bacon crumbles (reserving 2 tablespoon for the topping) peas, pickles, and cheese.
 Add all of the dressing and with a large spoon gently fold to combine the ingredients.
 Serve with extra bacon on top.

 Notes